empovit/openshift-on-vmware-with-vgpu/README.md

 Use the vCenter credentials &mdash; the username (usually _Administrator@vsphere.local_), and the randomly generated password printed alongside the vCenter IP address.

 ## Connecting to OpenShift

+A _kubeconfig_ file with the cluster name as the file extension will be created in the _tmp_ directory.
+For instance, _tmp/kubeconfig.sno-vmware_ (default cluster name).
+In addition, _tmp/kubeadmin-password.sno-vmware_ will contain the password for accessing cluster console with username _kubeadmin_.